Punamchavhan/punamchavhan/README.md

 - 🔭 Ex-Schuman trainee at European Parliament as a software developer
-- 👯  I am a tech enthusiast & an open-source person.
-I am always open to collaborate on projects.
+- 👯  I am a tech enthusiast & I am always open to collaborate on projects.
 - 📫 How to reach me: punamchavhan0509@gmail.com
 - ⚡ Fun fact: I am also a Yoga Instructor.
 <hr />